tugot17/pmpp/chapter-5/README.md

 **a.
 The kernel uses 64 threads/block, 27 registers/thread, and 4 KB of shared memory/SM.**

 The SM supports up to 32 blocks per SM, each block running `64` threads.
 This brings us up to `32x64=2048` threads in total.
-Each thread uses 27 registers, so `2048 x 27 = 55296` registers are used—less than our upper bound of 64k registers.
+Each thread uses 27 registers, so `2048 x 27 = 55296` registers used—less than our upper bound of 64k registers.
 The kernel is using 4 KB of shared memory per block; this would bring us to a total of `32x4=128` KB of shared memory.
 Since we have 96KB total, we won't be able to run so many bocks.
 At most we will be able to only run 24 blocks, achieving `24x64/2048=0.75=75%` occupancy with the shared memory being the limitting factor.

 **b.
 The kernel uses 256 threads/block, 31 registers/thread, and 8 KB of shared memory/SM.**

-The kernel is using the 256 threads per block, meaning we can have up to `2048/256=8` blocks max.
-With this configuration, we run `8x256=2048` threads in total.
+The kernel is using the 256 threads per block, meadning we can have up to `2048/256=8` blocks max.
+With this configuration we run `8x256=2048` threads in total.
 Each thread will use 64 registers, bringing us to the total of `2048x31=63488` registers in total, slightly below our register upper bound.
-The kernel is using 8 KB per block, and since we have 8 blocks, we will be using `8 x 8 KB = 64 KB` memory total, considerably below our memory limit.
-This means that we can run 2048 threeads and that we will achieve a 100% occupancy rate.
+The kernel is using 8Kb per block, and since we have 8 blocks we will be using `8 x 8Kb = 64Kb` memory total, considerably below our memory limit.
+This mean that we can run 2048 threeads and that we will achieve 100% occupacy rate.